 Cambridge is your quintessentially charming British city.
 It’s a university town, immaculate in appearance, and proud of its history and heritage.

-Known the world over for and because of the many movers and shakers who have passed through its many colleges, Cambridge not only attracts students from all around the world but also tourists in vast numbers.
+Known the world over for and because of the many movers and shakers who have passed through its many colleges, Cambridge attracts not only students from all around the world but also tourists in vast numbers.

 Since I have done that, I think it’s okay to mention, in passing, that I have “been to Cambridge” even if the other person is asking about my educational qualifications.
-I mean I did learn something new while I was there, so what if I didn’t attend a university…officially.
+I mean, I did learn something new while I was there, so what if I didn’t attend a university…officially.